dlparker/raft-consensus/docs/source/components.rst

 object's activate method.
 This instantiates a Follower object and starts it.
 When a State class decides to switch to another state, it does some cleanup operations and then calls the StateMap switch_to_XXX where XXX is the target state.
-The StateMap handles instiating the new state object and starrts it.
+The StateMap handles instantiating the new state object and starts it.

-There are some hooks in these functions that allow monitoring of the state transitions.
+The :class:`raftframe.states.state_map.StateMap` included the concept of a StateChangeMonitor, the API of which is defined at :class:`raftframe.app_api.app.StateChangeMonitor`.
+This offers the App developer a method of hooking code into the flow of state changes.
+Whatever the App code wants to do at these state changes, it must not block or long delay the state change, as this may cause timing issues and force an election to happen.

 - :class:`raftframe.states.state_map.StateMap`
 - :class:`raftframe.states.follower.Follower`